ankitsah88/Task-Manager/README.md

 # Task-Manager
 1. Add deletion of list
 2. bind to backend to save
+3. Refactor

+# Tech used
+1. JavaScript
+2. HTML
+3. CSS

+Uses webcomponent which is natively supported by browser.

 # How to use

-Just open index html and it should work out of the box.
+Just clone it and open index html and it should work out of the box.
+Don't change the directory structure else would not work.
+If in case you need to please update path of component in iinded.html

 dynamic only. has to be attached to backen to save it